mersocarlin/mersocarlin.com/posts/2020-05-24-hello-world.md

 My name is Hemerson Carlin, also known as _mersocarlin_, and I'm a Software Engineer & Full Stack JavaScript Developer from Brazil based in Dublin, Ireland.

-I'm also the creator of the <a href="https://atomicmoney.app/?utm_source=blog_mersocarlin&utm_medium=cpc&utm_campaign=hello-world" target="_blank">Atomic Money App</a>: an expense tracker completely free so you can monitor your money with excellence.
+I'm also the creator of the [Atomic Money App](https://atomicmoney.app/?utm_source=blog_mersocarlin&utm_medium=cpc&utm_campaign=hello-world): an expense tracker completely free so you can monitor your money with excellence.
 Feel free to check it out!

 This is going to be my space to share the things I like, a couple of ideas and some of my work.